-The Visiting Scholar Program provides outstanding scholars with an opportunity to work at the Bank of Canada.
-The Program aims to:
+This program provides outstanding scholars with an opportunity to work at the Bank of Canada.

 - enable our researchers to work closely with external experts to address innovative policy-related research questions connected to the Bank’s core functions.

 - strengthen the Bank’s research agenda and output with the contribution of distinguished scholars;

 - further deepen the Bank’s understanding of domestic and international economic and financial issues.

 Participants are accomplished academic researchers with an established reputation in a field relevant to the Bank of Canada.

 The program accommodates various visiting schedules, depending on the preferences of participants and the needs of the Bank.
 At any time, the Bank may host a number of scholars.

 For more information on the program, contact us .